Hypfer/Valetudo/docs/_pages/development/valetudo-core-concepts.md

 Capabilities may only be implemented fully so that we can be certain, that a Robot with a `GoToLocationCapability` will always be able to do everything the `GoToLocationCapability`.
-Therefore, its better to split some features into seperate Capabilities, since it's always possible for a robot to have multiple capabilities but never only half of one.
+Therefore, its better to split some features into separate Capabilities, since it's always possible for a robot to have multiple capabilities but never only half of one.